AdobeDocs/experience-manager-64.pt-BR/help/sites-administering/user-group-ac-admin.md

 Quando o CRX lida com a solicitação, ele compara a solicitação de acesso do assunto com a lista do controle de acesso no nó do repositório:

-Portanto, se a Linda solicitar a atualização do `/features` nó na seguinte estrutura do repositório:
+Portanto, se o Linda solicitar a atualização do nó `/features` na seguinte estrutura do repositório:

 ![chlimage_1-308](assets/chlimage_1-308.png)